 By conducting a national call for proposals, we met artists from across Canada, interviewing up to 10 finalists each year.
 This ensured we were meeting artists between the ages of 20 and 25 from across the country — playwrights, composers, designers, choreographers and interdisciplinary performance makers.
 We designed this process to help Nightswimming – as it entered its second decade – evolve in ways we couldn’t predict, with artists we didn’t yet know, working with circles of collaborators we would never have met otherwise.
 Thank you to all the artists who applied to 5×25 between 2015 and 2020; it has been a pleasure to get to know your work.

 Rhiannon Collett, our first 5×25 commission, is based in Vancouver.
-They have completed a full length draft of Wasp and will be workshopping it in 2021.
+Their play Wasp will premiere as a podcast in 2022.

 xLq’s 4inXchange, the second 5×25 commission, premiered at Toronto’s Summerworks Festival in 2018 and has toured to Vancouver and Winnipeg.

 Tai Amy Grauman from Edmonton received our third commission to create her new play Wiwimaw, exploring the lives of Métis women.

 Shanti Gonzales, our fourth commission, is developing a new piece for young audiences called Thumbsucker in Montreal

 Heidi Damayo is our fifth and final 5×25 commission.
 Based in Vancouver, she’s creating her project Angels Unawares.